DanielJohnston/techtest-honeycomb/README.md

 - [x] Add API methods to retrieve useful object details, e.g. names and clock code
 - [x] Extract out individual delivery lines
 - [x] Extract out discounts
-- [ ] Create a development interface that sets up the specified info and drops to IRB
+- [x] Create a development interface that sets up the specified info and drops to Pry
 - [ ] Refactor discounts into an appropriate pattern
 - [ ] Create an OrderLine class and OrderLineList container class to hold both delivery lines and discount lines, with a running subtotal on each order_line